Show HN: I am Building a Producthunt alternative

 All PH-esque clones can focus on specific niches and become good lifestyle businesses.
 Like other business ideas, shred apart Craigslist and build PH of them.

-• ndjdjddjsjj a year ago
+• ndjdjddjsjj 2 years ago

 Discovery plays are usually a tarpit idea though.
 Supply of founders high.
 Supply of customers low.